 A stop in photography is not an exact number or setting.
 We refer to camera exposure settings changing by a stop, either up or down.
 When you increase the exposure by a full stop, you double the amount of light entering the lens and when you decrease by a stop, you halve the amount of light.

-Of course aperture, shutter speed and ISO affect different aspects of exposure and are adjusted with different settings.
-However, any full adjustment of any of these three settings will affect the exposure by a stop, either up or down.
+Aperture, shutter speed and ISO affect different aspects of exposure in photography and are adjusted with different settings.
+However, any full adjustment of any of these three camera settings will affect the exposure by a stop, either up or down.

 How do you change stops in photography?

-It’s up to you to decide by how much you’d like to adjust exposure at a time and you can set this on your camera.
+It’s up to you to decide by how much you’d like to adjust exposure and you can set this on your camera.
 Every camera brand is different, so you’ll need to have a look at your manual to find out how to do it on your camera.
-On my Nikon, it can be done by:
+On a Nikon, you can change the stop amount by:

 - Selecting Custom Setting Menu